fpdevil/Terraform-WebServer-Cluster/README.md

 The shell script `launch_httpd.sh` creates a `http` server for testing the whole setup through browser.

+This example can serve as a good starting point for a real world example of floating *Highly Available* infrstructure which can dynamically scale as per load and any other unforeseen conditions.
+The `ASG` can take care of handling additional tasks as well as load and launch a cluster of `EC2` instances dynamically and replacing failed instances.

 ```bash
 #  Terraform Initialize
 ## Initialize the local backend